maryamckinnon/Car-Car/README.md

 ## Intended market

 The expected intended market is car dealerships looking for a program to assist in managing automobile inventory, service appointments, and sales.
+I'm hoping to continue to work on this project in order to add a customer-facing portion of the application as well as signup/login functionality for both customers and employees.

 ## Functionality